jamjarlabs/JamJar/docs/Documentation/draw_modes.md

 A `DrawMode` defines how a `Renderable` is drawn by a `RenderSystem`.
 These are roughly mapped to [OpenGL Primitives](https://www.khronos.org/opengl/wiki/Primitive).

-JamJarNative has the following supported draw modes:
+JamJar has the following supported draw modes:

 - `POINTS` - Each vertex is a single point.
 - `LINES` - Every two vertices is a line.